mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

     without looking.
 I use it for depth of field preview.
-By default you see the depth of field with wide open aperture—it does not adjust in real time as you change your aperture value to let the camera auto-focus better is low light and have better image in the view finder.
+By default you see the depth of field with wide open aperture—it does not adjust in real time as you change your aperture value to let the camera auto-focus better in low light and have better image in the view finder.
 Depth of field preview is a useful function which is not assigned to any button by default.